cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

   - author: Philipp Trommler
     quote: Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
-full_image: /img/applepc.jpg
+full_image: /img/webdev.png
 pricing:
   heading: Principles that Guide Us
-  description: At Caslify we have principles that guide us as a team
+  description: At Caslify we have principles that guide us as a team, The roots of
+    our success are connected to our vision and execution of it.
   plans:
     - description: At caslify our team is responsible for the highest quality of services, practicability and efficiency of the decisions made during the